ratnanil/Songs/README.md

 ## How do I add a new chapter into the book?

-Create a subfolder in the `songs_cho` folder.
-Create a file named `meta.yml` containing the title of the chapter.
-E.g.
+Create a subfolder in the `01_songs_input` folder.
+Add the name of the folder to `subfolders:` in `_songbookdown.yml` and add a title.

 ```
-title: Selected Songs
+subfolders:
+  mynewfolder:
+    title: The title of the new chapter (required)
+    description: |
+      An optional description
+      that can span over muliple lines
 ```